ibm-cloud-docs/vpc/pps-create.md

 You must use the same VPC region for both your load balancer and Private Path service.
 {: important}

-You can create an {{site.data.keyword.cloud}} Private Path service using the UI, CLI or API.
+You can create an {{site.data.keyword.cloud}} Private Path service using the UI, CLI, API, or Terraform.

 ## Creating a Private Path service in the UI